 Appendix X1 explains how to calculate optical distortion by comparing two images of a grid reference background with and without the distorting piece.
 The key formula in the standard is X1.6, which is based on idealizing the local specimen deformations as a spherical lens.
-The optical distortion (D) is calculated as:
+The optical distortion (D) is calculated where the various parameters are defined as follows: